 This article may contain one or more independently chosen Amazon affiliate links.
 See full disclosure.

 By the middle of the 1950s, canned Chinese food was one of the most popular “international foods” sold in grocery stores.
 Paulucchi had grown up in the grocery business, and after serving in Asia during World War II, he came home thinking about how much his fellow soldiers like chop suey.
 Jeno started the company with a borrowed $2500.
 At first, his sales were to local Minnesotans, selling to, of all people, a Scandinavian market, but he soon went national.
-1Liu, Haiming.
-From Canton Restaurant to Panda Express: a history of Chinese food in the United States.
-New Brunswick, NJ, Rutgers University Press, 2015.
 His first large supermarket account was Food Fair.

-The quality of his canned innovations was, at first, questionable.
+The quality of Jeno’s canned innovations was, at first, questionable.
 As mentioned, he bought cast-off celery trimmings as a primary ingredient.

 Many Chun King commercials were developed by comedian Stan Freberg, such as the one below.